Online enrollment becomes available by Nov 1 for the spring semester and by April 1 for the summer and fall semesters.

 Students must file a Graduation Clearance form and Graduation Application for the semester of graduation, even if a previous Graduation Application was submitted.
 Degree candidates are requested to attend commencement for the awarding of degrees.
 Diplomas will not be released until all degree requirements have been satisfied, including submission of research documents (thesis, dissertation, or creative component) and payment of fees.

 All permanent records are stored in the Office of the Registrar.
 Requests for grades, transcripts, and diplomas should be made to that office.

 The M.S.
 Forensic Sciences candidate is required to complete a creative activity (research project or other scholarly investigation depending on the student’s track) as part of degree requirements.
 The creative activity will be guided by the advisor and the advisory committee.
 Thesis student will generally communicate their findings in a public forum that includes a question-and-answer session and will defend the research in a private session before the advisory committee.
 Distance-learning students in non-thesis tracks may communicate with peers and the public via videoconferencing.
 [Due to the sensitive nature of investigations performed by AEFTI students, presentations may be made to the student’s advisory committee and peers only.]

 All requirements must be completed within seven years after admission to the M.S. program.
 Students in the M.S./Thesis program should plan to spend at least two semesters conducting research.
 Students in the Non-Thesis options may complete the program without relocating to the Tulsa area.

 With the approval of the Program Director, the applicant may receive up to nine hours of credit for courses taken in another graduate program or within the Graduate Program in Forensic Sciences under Non-Degree Seeking Graduate Student status.
-Transfer courses taken more than 10 years before granting of the degree will not count toward the diploma.
+Transfer courses taken more than 10 years (30 semesters) before granting of the degree will not count toward the diploma.